446th Airlift Wing: Overview

-The 446th Airlift Wing is Washington State's only Air Force Reserve flying unit and is headquartered at Joint Base Lewis-McChord (McChord Field), Wash.
+The 446th Airlift Wing is Washington State's only Air Force Reserve flying unit and is headquartered at Joint Base Lewis-McChord (McChord AFB / McChord Field), Wash.
 The mission of the wing is to provide citizen warriors and maintain equipment to meet America's global airlift requirements.

 The nearly 2,400 men and women assigned to the 446th support the Air Mobility Command mission around the world on a daily basis, performing 44 percent of all C-17 missions leaving McChord Field.
 The 446th is an associate unit of the 62d Airlift Wing, and blends into active-duty operations when called upon.

 Units

 The 446th Airlift Wing consists of the following major units: